 2. Pick a Print Business Model

 Like every business a printing business must also operate under a business model.
 The question is what business model will your print business operate as?
-Below we’ll list the 4 most common types of models that print shops operate under.
+Below we’ll list the 4 most common types of models that print shops operate under.- Direct to Consumer / Direct to Buyer

 - Trade Printing